samstyles84/be-nc-news/error-handling.md

 - `` No `inc_votes` on request body [SS: patch method makes no sense without this; 400 (causes a psql error)] `` `` - Invalid `inc_votes` (e.g. `{ inc_votes : "cat" }`) [400 As above] ``
   `- Some other property on request body (e.g.{ inc_votes : 1, name: 'Mitch' }) [SS: we definitely don't want this to be updated!
 We could either reject it, or ignore it.
 To me, it feels better to reject it, otherwise we will be telling people they have been successful, when half of their request has been ignored.
 So, 400] Jim's view is it might better to ignore, since this would be more flexible for future scalability.`
-  - [SS: What if the increment takes the number of votes below zero??
-Commonly you can upvote and downvote anyway!]
+  `- [SS: What if the increment takes the number of votes below zero?? talked to jim - Commonly you can upvote and downvote anyway!]`

 ### POST `/api/articles/:article_id/comments`

 `[SS: - bad article id (e.g. dog) - 400]`
-`[SS: - well formed article id but doesnt exist- 404]` [SS: `- User doesn't exist - 400 (since this generates a psql error) - is this right?`[SS: no body is sent] - 400`
+`[SS: - well formed article id but doesnt exist- 404]` `[SS: - User doesn't exist - 400 (since this generates a psql error) -`is this right?
+`[SS: no body is sent] - 400`

 ### GET `/api/articles/:article_id/comments`